punk-domains-2/docs/contracts/standard/tld-contract.md

 In case a domain is created for free by TLD owner, or if royalty is set to 0, there's no royalty to be paid.

 Only Punk Domains governance can change the royalty amount.
-Max royalty percentage is 50%.

 ```solidity
 function royalty() public view returns(uint256)